Location Managers

 Do you handle permits and permissions?

-Here is what that looks like on the ground.
-Yes, our location managers set up all filming permits across Japanese prefectures.
-We work with Tokyo Location Box, Kyoto Film Office, and local city authorities.
-Temple and shrine permissions are negotiated individually, as many prohibit commercial filming.
+Yes.
+Our location managers arrange all filming permits across Japanese prefectures, working with Tokyo Location Box, Kyoto Film Office, and local city authorities.
+Temple and shrine permissions are negotiated one by one, since many ban commercial filming.

 What about heritage sites and protected locations?

-Here is how the picture comes together.
-We specialize in managing complex locations including Kyoto's temples and shrines, Himeji Castle, and Nara's historic monuments.
-Our managers handle the Agency for Cultural Affairs needs and person temple management protocols — many sacred sites have strict restrictions.
+We specialize in tricky sites, including Kyoto's temples and shrines, Himeji Castle, and Nara's historic monuments.
+Our managers handle the Agency for Cultural Affairs rules and the private temple protocols, since many sacred sites set strict limits.

 How do you handle neighbor and community relations?